twelve-factor/twelve-factor/content/concurrency.md

 #### 2. A twelve-factor app treats processes as first-class citizens

-**In the twelve-factor app, processes are a first-class citizen.** Processes in the twelve-factor app take strong cues from [the unix process model for running service daemons](https://adam.herokuapp.com/past/2011/5/9/applying_the_unix_process_model_to_web_apps/).
+**In the twelve-factor app, processes are first-class citizens.** Processes in the twelve-factor app take strong cues from [the unix process model for running service daemons](https://adam.herokuapp.com/past/2011/5/9/applying_the_unix_process_model_to_web_apps/).